Skip to content

 Reducing Violence through Place Network Investigations

 Crime is highly concentrated.
 Geographically small, chronically violent hotspots account for a large proportion of the violence and other crimes that occur in urban environments.
-This virtual learning café will describe the criminal networks that underlie chronic violent hotspots and introduce an approach to reducing violence called Place Network Investigations (PNI).
+This virtual learning café described the criminal networks that underlie chronic violent hotspots and introduce an approach to reducing violence called Place Network Investigations (PNI).
 PNI, grounded in crime science, calls for highly skilled police investigations, community collaboration, and a city-driven response to systematically disrupt and dismantle violent crime-facilitating networks.
-This event will allow participants to learn how crime-place networks operate and provide examples of investigative techniques designed to uncover crime-place networks.
+Learn how crime-place networks operate and provide examples of investigative techniques designed to uncover crime-place networks.

 Speakers joining us are: